awsholm/distrib-session-mgmt/README.md

 ```

 **Step 2**
-Configure EC2 instances with proper security groups to permit communication with ElastiCache Memcached
+Configure EC2 instances with proper security groups to permit communication with ElastiCache Memcached.

 Use [this link](https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/accessing-elasticache.html) as a reference.

 **Step 3**